Introducing Archaeology: Sites, Artefacts, Theory and Practice

 - Want to be an archaeologist?
 Getting involved.

 Upon completion of the course, participants should be able to:

 - Discuss the development of archaeology as a discipline, including major theories and approaches;

 - Evaluate the significance of key sites and archaeological case studies from a range of countries and periods;

 - Describe some of the key methods and techniques used in modern archaeological fieldwork, survey and artefact analysis;

 - Identify major current issues in the protection of important heritage sites;

 - Develop a personal action plan for becoming more involved in archaeology after the course.

-Dr. Mark Anderson holds undergraduate and graduate degrees in archaeology, and completed a doctorate in African archaeology at the University of Cape Town.
-He specialises in the anthropology of ritual and religion, the formation of complex societies, and the archaeology and cultures of Africa.
+Dr. Mark Anderson specialises in field archaeology, the anthropology of ritual and religion, the formation of complex societies, and the archaeology and cultures of Africa.